alfredgamulo/CTFdeets/NetWars/Level_4_1.md

 ```
 Use proxychains to force any command we run locally to route all traffic through our SOCKS tunnel so that we can hit targets

 Configure Firefox to run through the proxy.
+A good addon is SmartProxy and you can configure the SOCKS4 Protocol proxy using the localhost port set above.